UPDATED 8/20/2021, Original Post: November 26, 2018

 Most people tend to use the terms “restraining order” and “protective order” to mean the same thing.
 Which makes sense.
 After all, both can be used to order one party not to contact or go near another party, or near their family, home, work, or children’s school(s).

 However, this is where their similarities end.

 In this post, we are going to examine the difference between restraining orders and protective orders in terms of what they are designed to do, the language and provisions they typically contain, how they are legally enforced, and the consequences of violating either order.

 Note that every situation is unique, and based on your needs, either your experienced divorce attorney or Fort Worth criminal defense lawyer will be able to provide professional advice specific to your circumstances.

 What Texas Restraining and Protective Orders are Designed to Do

 A restraining order is usually a legal document dictating that certain individuals cannot make contact with one another, and typically outlines dos and don’ts for parties on either side of a court case.
-Most often they are written and filed in conjunction with other court documents, such as divorce papers, in order to maintain certain conduct throughout proceedings.
+Most often they are written and filed in conjunction with other court documents, such as divorce papers, to maintain certain conduct throughout proceedings.
+Restraining orders are not associated with criminal cases and are always linked to a civil case proceeding.

-Protective orders are primarily associated with family violence allegations, and as such, are created with the intent to protect individuals from abuse or continued contact that could lead to abuse.
-Orders of protection demand that an abuser stop harassing, stalking, threatening, or physically assaulting a victim, and can encompass a victim’s family or others living in the victim’s household.
+Protective orders are primarily associated with criminal family violence allegations, and as such, are created with the intent to protect individuals from abuse or continued contact that could lead to abuse.
+Orders of protection demand that an alleged abuser stop harassing, stalking, threatening, or physically assaulting a victim, and can encompass a victim’s family or others living in the victim’s household.
+Generally, there is a requirement that the alleged abuser stay at least 500 feet away from the residence of the alleged victim or any other location deemed reasonable by the judge to be placed in the protective order.

 What Does Each Type of Order Contain in Texas?